openstack-archive/tripleo-heat-templates/roles/README.rst

   with both 'primary' and 'controller' is used as the primary role for the deployment process.
 If no roles have 'primary' and 'controller', the first role in this file is used as the primary role.
+  The third tag that can be defined here is external_bridge, which is used to define which node must have a bridge created in a multiple-nic network config.

 * description: (string) as few sentences describing the role and information pertaining to the usage of the role.